Anton Anderson -

 Be sure to vote!!

+It is important for state and county officials to know that we in Altadena are still here and still care about our town.
 Regardless of where you live in Altadena or the candidate you prefer, please do take the time to be engaged in our community and vote!
-Use the button below to pre-register to vote.